 - The one-time pad uses e = d = r. - This is said to be a private-key cryptosystem. - Knowing x and knowing r are equivalent. - Because r is random and private, the one-time pad achieves perfect secrecy (see also p.
-638). - The random bit string must be new for each round of communication. - Cryptographically strong pseudorandom generators require exchanging only the seed once. - But the assumption of a private channel is problematic.
+621). - The random bit string must be new for each round of communication. - But the assumption of a private channel is problematic.

-Public-Key Cryptographya
+Public-Key Cryptography^a